The Most Efficient Way to Get Robocall Revenge

 Our Robo Revenge option can help you track robocall scammers and make them pay for what they did to you.
 The process behind this mechanism is not complicated at all as you can do everything in just a few simple steps, and we will take care of all the hard work.
 Here is what we need you to do:

-- Log in to your account on DoNotPay account via the web browser or an iOS device
+- Log in to your account on DoNotPay account via the web

 - Open our app and go to Robo Revenge section